 Through sourcing and in-depth analysis of market opportunities, ASI is able to make a difference in areas where there is significant demand.
-Affordable workforce housing is essential to providing the fundamental elements of healthy lives for renters by necessity.
+Affordable attainable housing is essential to providing the fundamental elements of healthy lives for renters by necessity.

 Excellent risk/return profile with attractive annual yields, post stabilization, plus tax excluded capital appreciation as part of the QOZ program.